RELATES TO: KRS 149.330, 149.344, 149.346, 149.348

 (b) May inspect all the commercial timber harvesting operations that the bad actor conducts.

-(3) During the two (2) year period of review, the bad actor shall provide prior notice to the appropriate district office or offices of the division of all timber harvesting operations on which he is the primary contractor or master logger in charge.
+(3) During the two (2) year period of review, the bad actor shall provide prior notice to the appropriate regional office or offices of the division of all timber harvesting operations on which he is the primary contractor or master logger in charge.

-(a) Notification shall be made by letter, facsimile, email, telephone conversation, or in person, to the appropriate district office.
+(a) Notification shall be made by letter, facsimile, email, telephone conversation, or in person, to the appropriate regional office.
 A message left on an answering machine or voice mail service shall not constitute valid notification.